More information: The Scheme

 All properties on the coast and beyond are protected to a high standard by the beach.
 However, some, especially those on or very close to the beach, may benefit from further modifications called PFR3.
 It is very important to be aware that PFR measures are over and above the required level of protection and act as a secondary line of protection for some homes and businesses.
 These measures could include the installation of smart air bricks and non-return valves, flood doors and barriers.
 PFR measures are being considered but further work needs to be carried out through the design stages to better understand the property flood risks before we will have any further specific detail on this.

-Illustration of Property Flood Resilience measures that can help reduce damage to homes during coastal flooding
+Illustration of PFR measures that can reduce damage to homes during flooding

 What are the next steps?